Do You Know About These FREE Library Membership Perks?!

 American Girl Dolls

 Yes, it’s true!
-Some libraries offering American Girl Dolls as a part of their library lending programs.
+Some libraries are offering American Girl Dolls as a part of their library lending programs.
 Dolls are typically available to be checked out for a week at a time.
 This is a great way for your kiddo to play with an American Girl Doll without spending a penny!

 Board Games

-Need a fun game to play at your next get together?
+Need a fun game to play at your next get-together?
 Consider borrowing a game from your local library and save your cash for more appetizers.
 Grab one for a rainy day when the kiddos are complaining about being bored!

 Image Credit: Arrowhead Library System